 patented

 a system where a car engine could run on 100% water.
 Since his death in 1998 all kinds of conspiracy stories have circulated on the web.
+And, unfortunately his alternative fuel car results have never been replicated.

 Whatever the truth of his alternative fuel cars concept, or the stories, fact is that thousands of motorists are now driving on DIY water fuel systems that cost them little to make and install.
 And they're saving up to 50% in fuel costs and more on greenhouse gas emissions.
 And they don't use much water either...